Chen-Jack/CSCI127-Deletion-Script/README.txt

 The following scripts are written by Jack Chen of Hunter College.

-Currently Working On:
-Removing directories

-NOTES:
+NOTE:
 This script is written with the intention to be run on the laptops located at 1001E at North Building.
 Caution when running on other machines.

-To install the script, navigate to the location of this folder.
+To install the script, navigate to the location of this directory.
 Then enter "python3 installscripy.py".

 FLAG OPTIONS